-CHOP is committed to patient safety and keeping every child safe every day.
+CHOP is committed to patient safety and keeping every child safe, every day.
 Excellent communication between staff and families helps us reach that goal, and this guide can help parents become partners in their child’s care.

 Medication safety is very important.
 Medicine can help your child get well or control a condition.
 But it can also harm your child if it is not given correctly.
 Asking these questions will help you partner with your child’s healthcare team so your child is given medication safely.

-As we create and improve programs and policies, you may be asked to share your experience and provide feedback.
+As we create and improve programs and policies, you may be asked to share your experiences and provide feedback.
 These tips will help you evaluate and respond to opportunities to contribute to family-centered care.